Skip to main content

 Farmers’ protests: why EU wants to increase tariffs on Russian imports but won’t impose sanctions - - Elimma C. Ezeani, Senior Lecturer, Private and Commercial Law / Researcher in International Law and Trade, Brunel University London - The European Union is faced with a difficult choice between supporting Ukraine and putting its farmers at a disadvantage.

 Buying your first home?
-Here’s how to increase your chances of getting a mortgage - - Alper Kara, Professor of Banking and Finance, Brunel University London - Simple tips to improve your chances of having your mortgage application accepted.
+Here’s how to increase your chances of getting a mortgage - - Alper Kara, Professor of Banking and Finance, Brunel University of London - Simple tips to improve your chances of having your mortgage application accepted.

-Ficar muito tempo sentado faz mal à saúde, e exercícios não parecem ser suficientes para contrabalançar impactos - - Daniel Bailey, Senior Lecturer in Sport, Health and Exercise Sciences, Brunel University London - Pesquisas indicam que nós realmente deveríamos ficar menos tempo sentados
+Ficar muito tempo sentado faz mal à saúde, e exercícios não parecem ser suficientes para contrabalançar impactos - - Daniel Bailey, Senior Lecturer in Sport, Health and Exercise Sciences, Brunel University of London - Pesquisas indicam que nós realmente deveríamos ficar menos tempo sentados

-Sitting is bad for your health and exercise doesn’t seem to offset the harmful effects - - Daniel Bailey, Senior Lecturer in Sport, Health and Exercise Sciences, Brunel University London - We really ought to be sitting less.
+Sitting is bad for your health and exercise doesn’t seem to offset the harmful effects - - Daniel Bailey, Senior Lecturer in Sport, Health and Exercise Sciences, Brunel University of London - We really ought to be sitting less.
 Seriously.

 Budget 2024: experts explain what it means for taxpayers, businesses, borrowers and the NHS - - J. Robert Branston, Senior Lecturer (Associate Professor) in Business Economics, University of Bath Alper Kara, Professor of Banking and Finance, Brunel University London Andrew Burlinson, Lecturer in Economics, University of Sheffield Hilary Ingham, Professor of Economics, Lancaster University Jonquil Lowe, Senior Lecturer in Economics and Personal Finance, The Open University Peter Sivey, Reader in Health Economics, Centre for Health Economics, University of York Shampa Roy-Mukherjee, Vice Dean and Associate Professor in Economics, University of East London - What could Jeremy Hunt do for voters ahead of a general election?